 - Assisting at warming and cooling centers

-- Guarding the perimeter at the October 2016 natural gas explosion in NW Portland
+- Assisting to protect the perimeter at the October 2016 natural gas explosion in NW Portland

 - Sandbagging during potential floods

 We hold regular meetings on the fourth (4th) Tuesday of each month from 6:30-8:00PM.
-Our meetings are held at a variety of places.
+Our meetings are held via Zoom currently due to COVID-19, email our Team Leader Kathy Reese for more information.
 We discuss safety issues, practice techniques and occasionally have guest speakers of safety topics.
 Past presentations have included Hazmat information and a presentation by NW Natural Gas on the gas lines that are underground in our neighborhoods.

 Once each quarter, we hold a joint meeting with other East County teams.
-Those meetings are held on the first Thursday of January, April, July and October from 6:30-8:30PM These meetings are held at Sunnyside Adventist Church; 10501 SE Market Street; Portland, OR.
+Those meetings are held on the first Thursday of January, April, July and October from 6:30-8:30PM These meetings are held via Zoom due to COVID-19.
 The other teams are: